 This is also a good time to put your trisuit, to prevent having to get changed in a portaloo at the race venue.

 Now is the time to look at the details such as your tyre pressures as well as attach your shoes/computer to your bike.
-With regards to tyre pressure, it’s best you stick with what you know, but consider dropping them slightly if rain is forecast.
+I recommend you stick to the tyre pressure you’re used training with in most cases, but consider dropping them slightly if rain is forecast.
 Try not to obsessively check your pressure as you increase the risk of damaging the valve, which is a problem can do without.

 Next up we need to get our wetsuit on.
 Leave plenty of time for this if you are new to the sport, as it can be very time consuming, and you don’t want to be panicking that you’ll miss the start.
 You can find a guide on how to put your wetsuit on here: Choosing a Triathlon Wetsuit